Brassicales: Classification

 The following diagram shows the phylogeny of the Brassicales families along with their estimated ages, based on a 2018 study of plastid DNA:

 On 20 April 2020, a newly described monotypic species from Namibia, namely, Tiganophyton karasense Swanepoel, F.Forest & A.E. van Wyk is placed under this order as a monotypic member of new family Tiganophytaceae, which is closely related to Bataceae, Salvadoraceae and Koeberliniaceae.

 Historic classifications

 Under the Cronquist system, the Brassicales were called the Capparales, and included among the "Dilleniidae".
 The only families included were the Brassicaceae and Capparaceae (treated as separate families), the Tovariaceae, Resedaceae, and Moringaceae.
 Other taxa now included here were placed in various other orders.

 The families Capparaceae and Brassicaceae are closely related.
 One group, consisting of Cleome and related genera, was traditionally included in the Capparaceae but doing so results in a paraphyletic Capparaceae.
 Therefore, this group is generally now either included in the Brassicaceae or as its own family, Cleomaceae.

+Gallery of type genera

+Setchellanthaceae is sometimes known as the azulita family.